infiniflow/ragflow/docs/guides/develop/build_docker_image.md

 docker manifest push infiniflow/ragflow:dev-slim
 ```

-This image's size is about 1 GB.
-It relies external LLM services since it doesn't contain embedding models.
+This image is approximately 1 GB in size and relies on external LLM services, as it does not include deepdoc, embedding, or chat models.

 #### Build and push multi-arch image `infiniflow/ragflow:dev`